peterish8/Academics-Mania/Sem Exam/2-DSA/Sample-Paper/5-Binary-Search-Variations.md

 ## 📌 Search Insert Position

-> Find index where target is OR where it should be inserted.
+> **Goal**: Find index where target is OR where it should be inserted to keep array sorted.

 ```python
 def searchInsert(nums, target):